What is Vendor Finance & How It Helps Increase Sales

 Examples of Vendor Finance

-• After looking at the price at a local dealership (eg. £500,000), the farmer would then have to decide the financial options for paying the product.
-It is at this point where cost or cash flow concerns are usually raised as an objection which the sales team needs to overcome
+• After looking at the price at a local dealership (e.g. £500,000), the farmer would then have to decide the financial options for paying for the product.
+It is at this point where cost or cash flow concerns are usually raised as an objection that the sales team needs to overcome.

-• The agreed financial payments are made, with the additional interest
+• The agreed financial payments are made, with additional interest.

-• Finance of the equipment has been paid off, and now the product of the tractor belongs to the farmer
+• The finance of the equipment has been paid off, and now the product of the tractor belongs to the farmer.

 Different Types of Vendor Financing